 The system in Korea is also slightly different, in terms of the modules I could study.
 As well as my business topics I was able to take modules in literature and media, an appealing offer when I really want to get into book publishing one day!

 My first day was daunting, but I was eased in carefully by staff at the university.
 Luckily for me, lessons are taught in English, but I made it my mission to understand the language (which has a different alphabet to ours) before I arrived, so I could easily navigate life outside of university.

 Instagram and TikTok were lifelines before I got to Korea, there are so many videos that enable you to understand the culture before you leave your home country.
 I spent my evenings watching clips with titles like Ten Things not to do in Korea or Tips for a Foreigner Coming to Seoul to get real advice from people with lived experience.
 I felt very lucky to be in an environment that is so well connected.

 Starting in a new city, a new country and surrounded by strangers was by no means easy.
 As a survival instinct I just went out of my way to say hi everyone and made as many friends as I could, it certainly helped stave off home sickness!
 People here have been so welcoming; I couldn’t ask for nicer students and staff to work alongside.

-As well as building my academic knowledge, the biggest gain from this year has been interpersonal skills.
+As well as building my academic knowledge, the biggest gain from my Year in Industry has been interpersonal skills.
 I feel like the experience has made me more empathetic and understanding, particularly to international students and how they feel at Kent.
 I have also built a resilience I didn’t know I had.